fuzzygroup/blog/_posts/2016-10-16-aws-tutorial-19-back-to-the-basics-let-s-talk-amis.md

 * AWS command line tools installed standard
 * Good support for the AWS ECS
 * Cool text mode EC2 login logo that makes me smile whenever I see it
 * They seem to really care about performance.
 The 2016.09 release notes specifically call out the [7 seconds of boot time](https://aws.amazon.com/amazon-linux-ami/2016.09-release-notes/) that they cut out.
 Sounds silly but its a big deal when you have a lot of machines.
+And given that they write the billing rules, they could easily use that 7 seconds in their favor.
+The fact that they don't gives me an incredible amount of confidence in AWS's billing practices.
+Go AWS!

 Cons: